TradeHouseMedia/tradecore-sdk-android-sample/docs/tradecore-sdk-instream.md

     @Override
     protected void onDestroy() {
         super.onDestroy();
-        tradecoreInstreamAdUnit.destroy();
+        instreamVideo.destroy();
     }
 ```

-## TradecoreInstreamAdUnit configuration
+## TradecoreInstreamVideo configuration

-Please refer to the table below for a detailed overview of the `TradecoreInstreamAdUnit` properties and methods
+Please refer to the table below for a detailed overview of the `TradecoreInstreamVideo` properties and methods
 available for configuration in rendering mode.
 You can use this method to change the ad video player state.

 | Property/Methods | Description                     |